-These functions both n compute t he log arithm of the gamma function They are sy nonym s foi 1gamma a and lgamma_r.
+These functions both compute the logarithm of the gamma function.
+They are synonyms for lgamma and lgamma_r.

+double gamma(double x); double gamma_r(double x, int );

+-Note

-double gamma(double x); double gamma_r(double x, int ); Note Despite their names, these functions compute the logarithm of the gamma function, not the gamma function itself.
-Note If you are migrating from RVCT, be aware that these functions are deprecated in ARM Compiler 4.1 and later.
+e their names, these functions compute the logarithm of the gamma function, not the a function itself.

+- Note

+These functions are deprecated.